Hereford F.C.: Stadium

-Since reformation as the phoenix club, Hereford have played all their home matches at Edgar Street, the same as its predecessor.
-The name of the stadium directly derives from the name of the street where it is located, which is also the A49.
-The club agreed a lease with the council in February 2015, and won their first match at the ground 1-0 against FC United of Manchester, in front of a crowd of 4,257.
+Since reformation as the phoenix club, Hereford, like their predecessor, have played all of their home matches at Edgar Street.
+The name of the stadium directly derives from the street where it is located, which is also the A49.
+The club agreed a lease with the council in February 2015, and won their first match at the ground 1–0 against FC United of Manchester, in front of a crowd of 4,257.

-The ground itself has changed little since the mid-1970s, largely outdated and in need of redevelopment, with the Blackfriars End failing a safety inspection in July 2009.
+The ground itself, which has changed little since the mid-1970s, is largely outdated and in need of redevelopment, with the Blackfriars End failing a safety inspection in July 2009.
 The terraced end had fallen into a state of disrepair which steadily reduced the stadium capacity from nearly 9,000 to 7,700 by November 2007.
 Improvements were made in the later years of the predecessor, to ensure the ground met Football League standards, including new floodlights, dressing rooms and barriers on the terraces.

 Hereford FC's record attendance for a home game at Edgar Street is 4,683, for a 1–0 win in the FA Vase semi-finals against Salisbury on 13 March 2016.
 It hosted televised FA Cup matches twice: a Second-Round Proper Replay against Fleetwood Town in December 2017, and a First-Round Proper match against Portsmouth in November 2022.
 The 2020–21 FA Trophy Semi-Final between Hereford FC and Woking was also played here, although it took place behind closed doors due to the COVID-19 pandemic.
-Hereford came out 1-0 winners, although failed to beat Hornchurch in the Final.
+Hereford came out 1–0 winners, but failed to beat Hornchurch in the Final.

 Crest and colours

 Crest

-It was announced on 1 March 2015, that 89% of the 900+ HUST members that voted, chose a badge designed by Huw Marriott and his sons Max and Louis.
+It was announced on 1 March 2015, that 89% of the 900-plus HUST members that voted, chose a badge designed by Huw Marriott and his sons Max and Louis.

 Colours

 On 5 May 2015, it was announced that the club had signed a two-year kit deal with Italian manufacturer Macron.

 A vote was cast for the away colours, with a red and black striped kit being chosen by HUST members.
-On 25 March 2016, Hereford announced that their deal with Macron had been extended by 2 years, with a new home kit in 2016–17 alternating seasonally with the away kit.
+On 25 March 2016, Hereford announced that their deal with Macron had been extended by two years, with a new home kit in 2016–17 alternating seasonally with the away kit.